 To find the best MTB flats, we researched 20 models and bought the six best for side-by-side tests.
 We then took to the trails to find which models had the most grip, comfort, durability and breathability.
 Sometimes we put a different shoe on each foot to discover the traction subtleties.
 At the end of testing, predicably Five Ten took a bunch of awards.
 However, this year we were impressed with Shimano's new offering that took the top spot.
 Read on to find the best mountain bike flat shoe for you.
+We also have a women's mountain bike shoe review with a few flat pedal options.

 The Best Mountain Bike Flat Pedal Shoes